MichelleEmbleton/appSecRadar/README.md

     Chrome 59.0.3071.115 (latest version)<br />
     IE 9
     IE 11
-Fixed text box style for IE 9+ : Added display:inline-block to .tx - as was mis-aligned.<br />
+Fixed text box style for IE 9+ : Added display:inline-block - as was mis-aligned.<br />
 Haven't tested 10, but 9 & 11 are fine.<br />
     IE8 has nothing - is anybody still using IE8?!<br />
-    Found missing end tag - fixed.<br /><br />
-Refresh browser window to re-align dots - until a non-overlapping system is deployed.
-The 1px black stroke helps identify partially hidden dots and all of them are able to display their information when hovered over.<br />